Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/pipeline/README.md

 ### Generate Solution Package

-- `Package will now be created in an automated way through pipeline and no need to type in commands locally to generate package. 'createSolutionV4.ps1' file is specifically for pipeline way of generating package for any of the solutions`. 'createSolutionV4.ps1' file is at `./Tools/Create-Azure-Sentinel-Solution/pipeline` folder path.
-This file cannot be ran locally and is ment for packaging from pipeline using Github workflows.
+- `Package will now be created in an automated way through an automated pipeline and without the need to run any commands locally to generate the solution package. 'createSolutionV4.ps1' file is specifically for pipeline way of generating package for any of the solutions`. 'createSolutionV4.ps1' file is located at `./Tools/Create-Azure-Sentinel-Solution/pipeline` folder path.
+This file cannot be run locally and is meant for packaging from pipeline using Github workflows.
-- To generate package locally make use of `createSolutionV3.ps1` which is in './Tools/Create-Azure-Sentinel-Solution/V3' folder.
+ > **IMPORTANT:** To generate package locally make use of `createSolutionV3.ps1` which is in './Tools/Create-Azure-Sentinel-Solution/V3' folder.
 - Core business logic for 'createSolutionV3.ps1' and 'createSolutionV4.ps1' files are inside of './Tools/Create-Azure-Sentinel-Solution/common/commonFunctions.ps1' file.
 - For any of the WorkbookMetadata change make use of './Tools/Create-Azure-Sentinel-Solution/V2/WorkbookMetadata/WorkbooksMetadata.json' file.
-- Make sure you have data input file inside of data folder and added a solutionMetadata.json file inside of your solutions folder.
+- Make sure you have data input file inside of **Data** folder and added a SolutionMetadata.json file inside in the respetcive solutions folder.
-- (Optional) "createPackage" property in data input file.
-This property is optional and no need to specify in data file unless you need to disable package creation using V3(local) or V4(pipeline) way of package creation processs.
+- (Optional) Set the "createPackage" property in data input file.
+This property is optional and is set default to true.
+> This should be set to **false**, only when the package creation requires to be skipped.
-- There is no need to add json array properties in input file as it will be calculated at pipeline run automatically to generate package.
+- The json array properties for content types ("Workbooks", "Analytic Rules", "Data Connectors", "Parsers", "Playbooks" & "Parsers") in input file are optional as it will be calculated at pipeline run automatically.
+Please note:
-E.g 1: If you have playbooks/parsers/data connectors/analytic rules/hunting queries then dont need to specify this properties in data input file.
-All of this will be calculated at runtime from the Solutions folder and creates package for you.
+    - If any of the propereties are not added to the input file, all the content templates from the Solutions folder for each property that doesn't exist will be computed at runtime and then added to the solution package.
+    - If content names are specified, only the templates specified will be considered for packaging.
+    - If you want any specific resources not to be added to the package, just specify empty array in data input file.
+E.g: If you have playbooks folder and files in a solution but dont want to add these playbooks to the generated package, then specify an empty array for the "Playbooks" property (such as "Playbooks": []).
+Doing this will ensure playbooks (even if they exist) are not considered during the packaging process.
-E.g 2: For solution "Alibaba Cloud", if you have parsers, dataconnectors  then no need to specify json array in data input file and when we make any change in our solution and push it to pull request then this will trigger workflows that will identify files automatically within Alibaba Clould solution and generate package accordingly.
+    E.g: For solution "Alibaba Cloud", if you have parsers, dataconnectors  then no need to specify json array in data input file and when we make any change in the solution and push it via a pull request, it will trigger workflows that identify files automatically within the Alibaba Clould solution and generate package accordingly.
-- When Pull Request is in open state package will get generated after all azure pipeline validations are successfully.
-Package for the solution will be added into the same pull request.
-- If you dont want any specific resource not to be generated in that case just specify empty array in data input file.
-E.g: If we have playbooks but if we dont want to generate package or skip playbooks package then specify empty array that way playbooks will not be considered during packaging process.

-The package consists of the following files:
+The package, once generated consists of the following files:

 * `createUIDefinition.json`: Template containing the definition for the Deployment Creation UI